Hospital Administrator

 Certification is optional for hospital administrators.
 However, earning a certification can demonstrate a high level of competency in the field to potential or current employers.
 As a result, certifications can help professionals get hired, earn higher wages, and have more advancement opportunities.

 There are specialized health manager certifications in fields such as quality assurance, compliance, finance, and IT.
-The two primary general health manager certifications are the Fellow of the American College of Healthcare Executives (FACHE) certificate and the Certified Medical Manager (CMM) certification from the Professional Association of Health Care Office Management.
+The two primary general health manager certifications are the Fellow of the American College of Healthcare Executives (FACHE) and the Certified Medical Manager (CMM) credential from the Professional Association of Health Care Office Management.

 There are currently no state licensing requirements for hospital administrators, although it should be noted that long-term care facility managers must be licensed in all 50 states.
 Therefore, aspiring hospital managers should consult with their local licensing boards to ensure they have the necessary qualifications for the facility they work at and the role they fill.